-Only USA Swimming members, who are U.S. citizens representing a USA Swimming club or competing unattached, are eligible to establish National Age Group records.

-- (2) Times submitted for Age Group records must comply with all the requirements of the National Age Group Recognition Program as listed in 205.9. - B Reporting When a listed Age Group record is bettered, an official Age Group Record Application Form (provided by Headquarters to the LSC and posted on the USA Swimming website) shall be filled out, signed by the designated officials, and transmitted within thirty (30) days.
-The swimmer or the swimmer's representative shall be responsible for initiating the record validation and reporting procedures established by the Times & Recognition Committee Chair (or his/her designee). - C Recognition Upon receipt of the record application, a certificate of record achievement will be sent to all swimmers and members of relays whose time meets or betters the current National Age Group Record.
+- Only USA Swimming members, who are U.S. citizens representing a USA Swimming club or competing unattached, are eligible to establish National Age Group records. - (2) Times submitted for Age Group records must comply with all the requirements of the National Age Group Recognition Program as listed in 205.9. - B Reporting When an Age Group record is reported, an official Age Group Record Application Form (posted on the USA Swimming website) shall be filled out, signed by the designated officials, and transmitted along with proper completion of pool measurement within thirty (30) days. - C Recognition Upon confirmation of a National Age Group Record by USA Swimming including receipt of the record application and proper completion of pool measurement, a certificate of record achievement will be sent to all swimmers and members of relays whose time meets or betters the current National Age Group Record.